pingcap/failpoint/README.md

 }
 ```

-- Inject failpoint to the SELECT statement to make it block one case if failpoint is active
+- Inject a failpoint to the SELECT statement to make it block one case if the failpoint is active

 ```go
 func (s *StoreService) ExecuteStoreTask() {